Roles and responsibilities

 The University requires the principal or their nominee to inform all preservice teachers commencing professional experience placements regarding occupational health and safety (OH&S) policies and practices, relevant to the specific school site.

 The role of school experience coordinator of interns may be assumed by the principal but this task may be delegated to an experienced member of staff, particularly in larger schools.
 Responsibilities of a school experience coordinator prior to and during a period of Internship include:

 - ensuring that there is appropriate mentoring during the internship and that a quality professional learning program for the intern is in place

-- alerting the faculty's professional experience manager (02 9351 7047) whenever an intern is absent without explanation from the school, or where unusual circumstances or difficulties arise.
+- alerting the school's professional experience manager (02 9351 7047) whenever an intern is absent without explanation from the school, or where unusual circumstances or difficulties arise.
 All instances of absence should be noted and interns must apply for leave using the same procedures as those followed by teachers, except that their leave forms will be returned to the University at the conclusion of the internship

 - coordinating an induction process in which the preservice teacher is made aware of OH&S policies and practices.
 An information letter is enclosed within each coordinator’s pack.
 The relevant form, when signed, needs to be returned to the Office of Professional Experience.

 The mentor teacher plays the most important role in the professional development of the intern.
 In many ways the relationship they form with the intern is one of co-teaching in which an experienced teacher is guiding the consolidation of practice of a novice teacher across shared classes.